How much can you expect to shell out this summer?

 What's included in the data

-The data represents 200 camp providers in the Charlotte metro area.
-Some camps were excluded because they do not meet our full or half day criteria.
+Our database includes 250 camp providers in the Triangle area.
+Some camps were excluded from this analysis because they do not meet our full or half day criteria.
 Full-day camps last more than six hours, so 9am-3pm camps are excluded.
 Half day camps must last 3-4 hours, so preschool 9-11am sessions were excluded.
-Also excluded were the college-level Wake Forest Immersion program and iD Tech, which run $900-1600.
+Also excluded were the college-level NC State Design Camp and iD Tech, which run $600-1000.
 Finally, only 5-day camps were included.